-Private Debt Investor’s annual special report explores the mega-trends, market dynamics and up-and-coming talent shaping the future of the asset class
+Private Debt Investor’s annual special report explores the mega-trends, market dynamics and up-and-coming talent shaping the future of private credit.

 The future of private debt is made in the present, but a rapidly-changing macroeconomic environment is causing many lenders and LPs to take a closer look at their operations to ensure they stay ahead of their competition.
 In this special report, we examine how the market is set to change across key themes, such as fundraising, dealmaking and structuring, and why artificial intelligence and the increasing democratisation of the industry could change the face of the asset class.